-In addition, the Corporation will not discharge, demote, suspend, threaten, harass or in any other manner discriminate against any employee in the terms and conditions of employment based upon any lawful actions of such employee with respect to good faith submissions of Accounting Complaints.
+In addition, the Corporation will not discharge, demote, suspend, threaten, harass or in any other manner discriminate against any employee in the terms and conditions of employment based upon any lawful actions of such employee with respect to good faith submissions of Compliance Complaints.

 Any employee who knowingly or recklessly makes false accusations of wrongdoing (including making statements or disclosures that are not in good faith) may be subject to discipline, which may include termination.

-Employees who submit Accounting Complaints can and will continue to be held to the Corporation’s general job performance standards.
+Employees who submit Compliance Complaints can and will continue to be held to the Corporation’s general job performance standards.
 Therefore, an employee against whom legitimate adverse employment actions have been taken or are proposed to be taken for reasons other than prohibited retaliatory actions, such as poor job performance or misconduct by the employee, is prohibited from using this policy as a defense against the Corporation’s lawful actions.

 These procedures will be reviewed periodically by the Audit Committee, taking into account the effectiveness of the procedures in promoting proper disclosure and with a view to minimizing the opportunities to cause improper investigations.

 The Corporation will communicate these procedures to all employees by providing a copy of this policy to all employees.